 We have a generous budget of $350 for wine/spirits, a dating budget and give each other a no-questions-asked allowance to do whatever we want with each month.
 The vast majority of our groceries come from Whole Foods, Baby r & R drinks fancy a$$ organic, non-dairy formula and the average cost of a bottle of wine we drink is about $18-$20.
 Given Mr. r &R’s culinary background, he cooks at home often and we bring our lunch to work regularly.

 We also have a dedicated amount set aside for giving.
 This includes supporting a child’s business, supporting a friend in need or gifts for a loved one.
-In the coming years, this amount will likely grow as set our sights on a more structured and far-reaching approach to philanthropy.
+In the coming years, this amount will likely grow as we set our sights on a more structured and far-reaching approach to philanthropy.

 3. Balance, balance, balance